sophiahan21/dpm/README.md

 Meet [Plane](https://dub.sh/plane-website-readme), an open-source project management tool to track issues, run ~sprints~ cycles, and manage product roadmaps without the chaos of managing the tool itself. 🧘‍♀️

-> Plane is evolving every day.
+> DPM is evolving every day.
 Your suggestions, ideas, and reported bugs help us immensely.
 Do not hesitate to join in the conversation on [Discord](https://discord.com/invite/A92xrEGCge) or raise a GitHub issue.
 We read everything and respond to most.

 ## ⚡ Installation

-The easiest way to get started with Plane is by creating a [Plane Cloud](https://app.plane.so) account.
+The easiest way to get started with DPM is by creating a [DPM Cloud](https://app.plane.so) account.

 If you would like to self-host Plane, please see our [deployment guide](https://docs.plane.so/docker-compose).